joscco/secret-santa-jam-2022/README.md

-# Bernd's Biscuits
+# Project Applegrap
-### A Digital Advent Calendar for 2022
+### Commission for the Secret Santa Jam 2022
-Bernd needs your help as a new factory manager.
-Position the right machines in the right spots on the factory conveyor belts to transform ingredients and to fulfill the cookie recipes of the day.
+Not sure what it's gonna be like.
+The giftee wants something:

-Deployed via Github Pages on: [AdventCalendar2022](https://joscco.github.io/AdventCalendar2022/)
+* With action
-### Non-self-made Resources:
+* A new mechanic you have to experiment with

-#### Fonts:
+* Colorful

-* Futura Handwritten by Billy Snyder
+Deployed via Github Pages on [here](https://joscco.github.io/secret-santa-jam-2022/)

 #### Frameworks:
 * Pixi.js for managing the whole canvas stuff